can avoid corrosion and pitting.

 Your first-line-of-defense against Preventing Corrosion is the passive oxide layer of Surgical Instruments Stainless steel.
 One of the special characteristics of these steels is that the manufacturer forms a passive oxide layer on the surface, which protects them against corrosion.

 This makes surgery instruments as corrosion resistant as possible.
 It is imperative that you maintain the passive oxide layer to prevent corrosion and maintain your surgery instruments in optimal condition.
 If this is not done the stainless steel will be more susceptible to corrosion, pitting and stains.This will reduce the life of the surgery instruments and/or render it useless.
 Initially, all stainless steel surgical instruments have the same corrosion resistance.
 When strength and hardness requirements are important factors for instrument function, corrosion resistance is generally lower.
 Increasing the corrosion resistance would soften the stainless steel.
 Manufacturers of surgery instruments recommend the use of neutral pH cleaning concentrates.

-The neutral pH surgical instrument cleaning detergents have been shown to be effective in optimizing the efficacy of the passive oxide layer.
+Neutral pH surgical instrument cleaning detergents have been shown to be effective in optimizing the efficacy of the passive oxide layer.
 Virtually all manufacturers of surgical instruments recommend against using these detergents and recommend using a neutral pH detergent.
-The ONEcleaner neutral pH Medical Enzyme Cleaners clean surgical instruments residue free.
+The ONEcleaner neutral pH medical enzyme cleaners clean surgical instruments residue free.

 Call Customer Service: 1-509-220-2456